FAQ

 What happens to my reverse mortgage when I die?

 When the last surviving borrower passes away, the estate has a set period (typically 6 to 12 months) to repay the loan — usually by selling the home.
 Any remaining equity after the loan is repaid belongs to your heirs.
 Thanks to the no-negative-equity guarantee, your estate will never owe more than the home's fair market value, even if the loan balance has grown larger.
+Learn more about inheritance impact.

 Will a reverse mortgage affect my OAS, GIS, or CPP?

 No. Reverse mortgage funds are considered a loan advance, not income.
 They are not reported as taxable income and do not affect your Old Age Security (OAS), Guaranteed Income Supplement (GIS), Canada Pension Plan (CPP), or any other government benefits.
 This is one of the key advantages over strategies like RRIF withdrawals or selling investments.
+Read our detailed tax and benefits guide for worked examples.

 Do I have to pay taxes on reverse mortgage money?

 No. Since a reverse mortgage is a loan (not income), the money you receive is completely tax-free.
 There are no tax implications when you receive the funds, and you don't need to report them on your tax return.
+See our complete tax guide for details.

 What are the fees and costs?